Best Avalanche Beacons of 2025

 This beacon has a stated range of 50 meters, which is on the low end.
 However, we found that the Diract Voice makes up for that for the most part in its overall accuracy and efficiency.
 Search mode is intuitive and fast, and we found it has great accuracy when bracketing in the fine search.

-The voice commands (which have multiple language options that you select when setting up the transceiver) with the Diract Voice are helpful reminders, especially for beginners.
-After giving initial directions for the long-range search, it instructs the user to “go down to the snow surface” to begin bracketing.
-Even as more experienced users, we appreciated the reminder in testing.
 In addition to the voice commands, the screen is also easy to read, clearly displaying info like distance, arrows, flags and victims, as well as helpful graphics that initially show things like searching in 40 meter strips.
 When it comes to functionality with gloves on, this transceiver is one of the easiest to use; we specifically like the flip switch at the top of the unit that transitions from transmit to search mode.

 In our tests, the Diract Voice picked up a signal around 40 meters, which is on the lower end compared to others.
-But once it got the signal, it held it and maintained good accuracy in both the long-range and fine search.
+But once it got the signal, it held it and maintained good accuracy in both the long-range and fine searches.

-Overall, this is a great transceiver with good speed and functionality in the search.
 When it comes to downsides, there aren’t many.
 First, the max range is a little lower than others in our test, but we think that this is not a concern for most recreational users, especially considering how well it performs in the search overall.

 Second, the battery for this beacon is a built-in rechargeable lithium-ion battery (not replaceable like all the others in our test).
 Overall, this is not necessarily a deal-breaker or even a downside—the battery is designed to perform well in cold conditions, it charges remarkably fast, and has a battery life that’s comparable to others in our test.
 But, if you prefer having the option to replace batteries rather than recharging, this may be a turn-off.